Making great literacy lessons easy. Why join Plazoom?

 You can start with the book, then gradually extract various props and costumes as you go along, possibly as you are telling the story.

-Alternatively, why not pick out some of the items first and get your class to exercise their predictive or deductive skills to guess what the story might be about or even name the title in the case of well-loved or traditional tales?
+Alternatively, why not pick out some of the items first and get your class to exercise their predictive or deductive skills to guess what the story might be about.
+Can they name the title in the case of well-loved or traditional tales?

 Keep the story sack going throughout the reading